CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{O}{v}}

+{ \ion{O}{v} is another important ion, producing strong spectral lines widely used in solar physics}.
+It is worth noting that the new model provides electron densities from within the lines in the 760~\AA\ multiplet that are about 60\% higher than the previous model.
+These lines have been resolved with e.g. the Solar and Heliospheric Observatory (SoHO) Solar Ultraviolet Measurements of Emitted Radiation (SUMER, see \citealt{wilhelm_etal:95}), and are now observed with the Solar Orbiter Spectral Imaging of the Coronal Environment (SPICE) spectrometer \citep{anderson_etal:2020}.

-\ion{O}{v} is another important ion.
-The previous CHIANTI model was quite large, as it included a full set of configuration up to $n=5$.
+The previous CHIANTI model was quite large, as it included a full set of configurations up to $n=5$.
 However, the collisional rates for most levels were calculated with the distorted wave method, except for the lower levels for which the results of an unpublished $R$-matrix calculation were used.

-As a baseline we adopted the atomic data of \cite{fernandez-menchero_etal:2015_be-like}.
-Only the 166 bound levels up to n=5 have been retained, reordering the indexing of the original calculation.
-For the lowest 20 levels we adopted the A-values from the MCHF calculations by \cite{tachiev_cff:1999}.
 Experimental energies are taken from NIST.
 Only a few differences with the values in the previous CHIANTI version are present.
 However, we caution that several NIST energy values are not relative to the ground state, so the corresponding wavelengths might not be accurate.
-It is worth noting that the new model provides electron densities from within the lines in the 760~\AA\ multiplet that are about 60\% higher than the previous model.
-These lines have been resolved with e.g. the Solar and Heliospheric Observatory (SoHO) Solar Ultraviolet Measurements of Emitted Radiation (SUMER, see \citealt{wilhelm_etal:95}), and are now observed with the Solar Orbiter Spectral Imaging of the Coronal Environment (SPICE) spectrometer \citep{anderson_etal:2020}.